oroinc/documentation/user_guide/my_oro/my_user_menus_config.rst

 2. Click the :guilabel:`Create` drop-down in the upper-right corner of the page and click :guilabel:`Create Menu Item` on the list.

    .. image:: /user_guide/img/getting_started/my_oro/my_user_menus_createmenuitem.png
+      :alt: Upper-right corner of the page where is create menu item

    The created menu item will appear as the last one on the list of children of the same parent item.
 You can move it to the position that you need as described in the :ref:`Rearrange Menu Items / Dividers <doc-menus-actions-draganddrop>` action description.